mHealth-UPenn/ditti-research-dashboard/README.md

 # Ditti Research Dashboard

 The Ditti Research Dashboard is a centralized platform for managing and visualizing data collected from the [Penn Ditti Mobile App](https://www.med.upenn.edu/DittiApp/).
-With the Ditti Research Dashboard, coordinators and clinicians can quickly enroll new participants and monitor their adherence to behavioral sleep interventions with ease.
+Researchers and clinicians can quickly enroll new participants and monitor their adherence to behavioral sleep interventions with ease.

 ![Screenshot](./images/readme-image.webp)

-🔬 **A Dashboard for Research and Clinical Data Management:** The Ditti Research Dashboard allows researchers and clinicians to manage and visualize anonymized study data from the Penn Ditti app for monitoring behavioral sleep intervention adherence.
+🔬 **Manage Research and Clinical Data:** The Ditti Research Dashboard allows researchers and clinicians to manage and visualize anonymized study data from the Penn Ditti app for monitoring behavioral sleep intervention adherence.

-🔐 **Comprehensive Role and Permission Control:** The Admin Dashboard provides granular controls for research coordinator roles, enabling specific access management across studies and app-wide permissions.
+🔐 **Control Data Access with Fine-grained Roles and Permissions:** The Admin Dashboard provides granular controls for research researcher roles, enabling specific access management across studies and app-wide permissions.

-☁️ **Scalable and HIPAA-compliant Cloud Infrastructure:** Built on AWS with TypeScript, React.js, and Python, the app integrates user data from DynamoDB, and is expanding to include a Fitbit Dashboard for visualizing participant sleep data.
+☁️ **Leverage Secure, HIPAA-compliant Infrastructure:** Built on AWS with TypeScript, React.js, and Python, the app integrates participant data from DynamoDB and a Fitbit Dashboard for visualizing participant sleep data.

 **Key Features:**

-- Visualizations of user interactions with the Penn Ditti Mobile App
+- Visualizations of participant interactions with the Penn Ditti Mobile App
 - Interfaces for managing study-related data and enrolling study participants
 - Tools for labeling and uploading audio files for the Penn Ditti Mobile App
-- Administrative controls for managing coordinator-level and study-level permissions
+- Administrative controls for managing researcher-level and study-level permissions
 - Serverless architecture for controlling costs on-demand
 - Integrations with Fitbit for visualizing sleep research data